lmadduri/JTC-Spring-2020/intro-to-github.md

 You also need to install Git on your computer.

 ## Linux
-Open your command line, and use the command ```$ sudo dnf install git-all``` to download Github.
+Open your command line, and use the command ```$ sudo dnf install git-all``` to download Git.

 ## Windows
-Go to https://git-scm.com/download/win and git will download automatically.
+Go to https://git-scm.com/download/win and Git will download automatically.

 ## MacOS
 Try running ```$ git --version``` on your Terminal app.
-If you don’t have it installed already, it will prompt you to install it.
+If you don’t have Git installed already, it will prompt you to install it.

 # Basics
 ## What’s a repository?